 - a.
-Advancement along the CCCCD career lattice, - b.
+Advancement along the the Center for Child Care Career Development (CCCCD) career lattice, - b.
 Advancement within the ABC quality system, - c.
 Improvement on an approved measure of program quality, and/or - d.
 A topic-specific focus based on Regional TA Coordination meetings.